michalprzybyla/hedera-cli/docs/adr/ADR-004-key-protection-mechanism.md

 - Opt-out is global (affects all keys)
 - Intended for development environments only
 - Clear warnings prevent accidental production use
-- Can be re-enabled at any time (will encrypt existing plaintext keys on next use)
+- Can be re-enabled at any time (will encrypt existing plaintext keys)

 ## Implementation Strategy